Fort Nogent as it is now and where I enlisted in 1982

 After this event, I decided that the Legion and in particular the officer class of the Legion had broken any bonds of loyalty I had and I ‘wasn’t going to do this shit anymore.’

 We didn’t have our passports so I was going to have to make the journey using bluff and by facing down anyone who tried to stop me.

 Most deserters just went nuts one day and jumped out of a window and ran away and then got picked up at the ports or an airport, as Corsica was an island.
 I had served in the Regimental Military Police for a while and had seen how this worked, so I decided on another route.
 To get off Corsica, I volunteered to go to the 13th DBLE in Djibouti, East Africa, as this allowed me to go to Marseille on the French mainland.
 We went there to get processed, have a full medical and then be sent on to Africa.

 When in Marseille I met up again with Pountan who was just getting out of hospital nearly two years after his accident.
-We went out for a couple of beers I told him what I was doing, and he wished me luck.
+I told him what I was doing, and he wished me luck.

-I bought some civilian clothes, took a weekend pass and on a Friday evening went by car with two girls I’d met to Avignon, and then took an overnight train to Paris.
-That avoided going through Marseille station were I might have met someone I knew.
-From Paris, I went to Lille and spent Saturday night in a scummy hotel that didn’t care about asking for passports.
+I went from the Guard Du Nord straight to Lille and spent Saturday night in a scummy hotel that didn’t care about asking for passports.
 Here I planned to cross the Belgium border on foot and if stopped by anyone say I was an English soldier looking at the war graves.